gotchoices/MyCHIPs/doc/learn-network.md

 involving all the entities in the loop.

 ### Scaling
-The MyCHIPs server is designed to be able to run all server processes in a single process.
-So on a small system, it should be pretty easy to get up and running.
-Everything can run on a single system, including the database.
+The MyCHIPs server is designed to be able to run all services in a single process.
+This simplifies things for smaller system where even the database may be running on the same computer.

-When this gets to be too much for a single computer, a next step might be to split the database off onto a separate machine.
+When this gets to be too much for a single CPU, a next step might be to split the database off onto a separate machine.
 Now you have two kinds of thing to measure and scale: database processing and network traffic.